8 Book Nooks You’ll Want To Curl Up In Right Now

 Who better to draw book nook inspiration from than Mark Twain?
 His Victorian estate in Hartford, Connecticut, is the epitome of what a reading space should be, thanks to work from architect Edward Tuckerman Potter.
 This nook pairs best with a classic novel.

-The founders of Hawkins New York put a Dutch Colonial spin on their book nook, ultimately taking their farmhouse renovation in an unexpected direction.
+put a Dutch Colonial spin on their book nook, ultimately taking their farmhouse renovation in an unexpected direction.
 Though the nook features a dark-colored hue, the painting gives the small space that extra oomph.

 Shea and Syd McGee’s “coastal-boho-preppy” designs resulted in a fresh space that’s perfect for any beach house.
 Brightness radiates from the windows thanks to the rolled-up blinds, making it all the more easier to read the fine print before the sun goes down.

 This nook, found inside the Da Nour hotel, has a subtle Moroccan vibe accentuated by the metal lantern.
 There’s no excuse not to finish a novel when there’s a powerful source of light.
 As an added bonus, the minimal decorations won’t be distracting when certain chapters are more difficult to finish than others.